TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 - You can add up to 10 tags to an object.
 - Tags associated with an object must have unique tag keys
-- Tags are case sensitive.
+- Tags are case-sensitive.
 White space also counts as a character

 Learn more at <https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html>